snapshotinteractive/wp-coding-standards/README.md

 require_once get_template_directory() . '/inc/functions-layout.php';
 ```

 Two examples of code that can be easily reused from project to project are custom post types and taxonomies.
-You can build those modularly, too, by using [`DirectoryIterator`](http://php.net/manual/en/class.directoryiterator.php) to iterate through respective directories and load all of the php files it finds:
+You can build those modularly, too, by using [`DirectoryIterator`](http://php.net/manual/en/class.directoryiterator.php) to iterate through respective directories and load all of the php files it finds.

+Note that this will search for files in each directory with prefixes that match the key of each item set in the `$directories` array.
+This helps avoid problems in the event that the wrong files are moved into the `inc/post-types` or `inc/taxonomies` directories by mistake.
+For the stake of maintaining standards, we use `post-type` and `taxonomy` as prefixes.

 ```php
 <?php